sul-dlss/hungry-hungry-hippo/README.md

 * ERB templates: `bin/erb_lint --lint-all --format compact` (add `-a` flag to autocorrect violations)
 * JavaScript code: `yarn lint` (add `--fix` flag to autocorrect violations)

-### Adding a new simple field
+### Adding a new simple, non-repeatable field

-A "simple" field is a single value, such as a title (string) or a version number (integer).
-If the field you're adding is more complex, such as one that has component parts (e.g., a related link or work), see the following section.
+A "simple" field is a single, non-repeatable value, such as a title (string) or a version number (integer).
+If the field you're adding is repeatable or more complex, such as one that has structure (e.g., a related link or work), see the following section.

 1. Add the field to the appropriate form object (e.g., `app/forms/work_form.rb`), including validation.
 1. Add the field to the form view (e.g., `app/views/works/form.html.erb`), including adding strings to `config/locales/en.yml`.